 Creating test data is essential for data scientists and data engineers, especially when working with large datasets that need to be transformed.
 It goes without saying that such transformations should be tested thoroughly: You do not want to wait for a few minutes for your transformation to finish only to realize you’ve misspelled the column name, applied the wrong formula or applied the right formula to the wrong columns!
 Consequently, you need to create test data and write test functions that apply your transformations to it.

-to generate test data.
-While this certainly is a good starting point, the process of turning the generated test data into DataFrames
+While this certainly is a good starting point, the process of turning the

 in those blog posts felt clunky to me.
-Because I knew that Factory Boy

-is able to provide factories for data generated by Faker
+is able to provide factories for data

 and is used frequently for testing Django

-apps, I developed the following short and easy-to-apply approach.
+developed the following short and easy-to-apply approach.

 Note: The following method is appropriate for generating small- to medium-sized test data.
 If you want to generate large datasets and performance is critical, you will be better off using mimesis.
 Additionally, there is an integration for mimesis into factory boy so that the following method is also feasible for large datasets.